OneBusAway/onebusaway-android/BUILD.md

 Note that the paths in these files always use the Unix path separator `/`, even on Windows.
 If you use the Windows path separator `\` you will get the error `No value has been specified for property 'signingConfig.keyAlias'.`

+Before doing each release build, you'll need to:
+1. Bump `onebusaway-android/build.gradle` `versionCode` by 1 and set `versionName` to the appropriate next semantic version name.
+2. Check `onebusaway-android/src/main/res/values/strings.xml` element `main_help_whatsnew` to make sure that the latest changes we want to highlight for the user are entered there.
+After update, users see this in a dialog.

 Then, to build all flavors run:

 `gradlew assembleRelease`